Quick Links

 • Write sentences with different forms: statement, question, exclamation, command

-• Use subordination (apply because, introduce when)
+• Use subordination (apply because, when; introduce that)

 • Use present and past tenses correctly and consistently

-• Use punctuation correctly: exclamation marks, question marks, full stops
+• Use punctuation correctly: exclamation marks, question marks, full stops and apostrophes for the possessive (singular).

 • Write in third person